Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

 \begin{theorem} Let $(N, (v_i)_{i\in N}, M)$ be any additive instance with $n\le \numagents$.
 Then \FAA constructs a $2/3$-EFX allocation in polynomial time. \end{theorem}

-\begin{proof} Initially, we argue like in the proof of \cref{thm:multigraph}.
-The partial allocation $\X^0$ trivially satisfies \cref{prop:a,prop:b,prop:c,prop:d,prop:d}.
-When used as input to the \PPAplus algorithm (Algorithm \ref{alg:3PA+}) we obtain in polynomial time a partial allocation $\X^1$, which also satisfies \cref{prop:a,prop:b,prop:c,prop:d,prop:d,prop:e}, and either it is a complete allocation or its enhanced graph $\Ge(\X^1)$ has at least one source $s$ and this (as any other source) has a bundle of size $2$ (by \cref{lem:3PAplus-properties}).
-Again we consider the set $\mathcal{C}$ of critical goods which are critical for more than one agent, but now we need to argue about its cardinality.
+\begin{proof} {Arguing like in the first part of the proof of \cref{thm:multigraph}, we have that the partial allocation $\X^1$ is obtained in polynomial time, it satisfies \cref{prop:a,prop:b,prop:c,prop:d,prop:e}, and either it is a complete allocation or its enhanced graph $\Ge(\X^1)$ has at least one source $s$ and this (as any other source) has a bundle of size $2$.
+Moreover, for any $i\in N$, it holds that $v_i(X^1_s) \le v_i(X^1_i)$.} Again we consider the set $\mathcal{C}$ of critical goods which are critical for more than one agent, but now we need to argue about its cardinality.